01-edu/public/subjects/devops/orchestrator/audit/README.md

 ##### Ask the following questions to the group or student

-- What are Container orchestration and what are their benefits of it?
+- What are Container orchestration and what are its benefits?

-- What are Kubernetes and what is its main role of it?
+- What is Kubernetes and what is its main role of it?

-- What are K3s and what is its main role of it?
+- What are K3s and what is their main role?

 ###### Did the student reply correctly to the questions?

 ##### Check the Student Documentation

-The Documentation must exists in the `README.md` file!
+The Documentation must exist in the `README.md` file!

 ###### Did the README.md file contains the all required information about the solution(Prerequisites, Configuration, Setup, Usage, ...)?

-##### Check the docker images in dockerhub:
+##### Check the docker images in the docker hub:

-###### Does the used docker images in the YAML manifests must be uploaded in the student dockerhub account?
+###### Do the used docker images in the YAML manifest uploaded in the student docker hub account?

 ##### Check the cluster: